SteveHarrison82/bpmn2camel/README.md

 The generated CAMEL_ROUTE XML can be fed to CAMEL-API.

-As CAMEL-API is written using JAVA-API, configuring CAMEL-API module using an agnositic, programing-language independent, such as CAMEL_ROUTE XML (DSL), is therefore a good approach.
+As CAMEL-API is written  using JAVA-API, configuring CAMEL-API module using an agnositic and programing-language independent DSL, such as CAMEL_ROUTE XML, is therefore a good approach.